Contrast-Security-OSS/docs/content/installation/netcore/azureAppService/Configuration-azure-netcore.md

 ### web.config file

-You can also specify specific `application` configuration options in an application's *web.config* file.
-For the agent to pick up customized application settings, you must place these settings in the application *web.config* file's root configuration `appSettings` section.
-See [application-specific settings](installation-netconfig.html#appname) for more details.
+You can also define any configuration setting in the web config as an environment variable.
+Place your overrides, using the environment variable convention in the `<environmentVariables>` section of `<aspNetCore>` element.
+[See Microsoft document for details](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/aspnet-core-module?view=aspnetcore-2.2#setting-environment-variables)

 ### YAML file